 The purpose of the noise survey was to quantify and describe the acoustic environment around the site and compare results with limits specified in the project approval (06\0311).
-Environmental noise monitoring described in this report was undertaken on 25 July 2018.
+Environmental noise monitoring described in this report was undertaken on 28/29 August 2018.

-MC complied with the relevant day, evening and night approval $L{Aeq,15}$ minute and $L{A1,1minute}$ noise limits at all sites during July 2018.
+MC complied with the relevant day, evening and night approval $L{Aeq,15~minute}$ and $L{A1,1minute}$ noise limits at all sites during August 2018, with the exception of RA2 during a night measurement.
 Criteria may not always be applicable due to meteorological conditions at the time of monitoring.